Municipal Wastewater Effluent Strategy

 The National Performance Standard for TRC is 0.02 mg/L.

 Some wastewater treatment facilities use chlorine as a disinfectant.
 Chlorine is toxic to aquatic organisms so it must be removed from wastewater before it is discharged to lakes, rivers and oceans.
-Since the implementation of the Strategy, governments have moved away from using chlorine in favour of other more environmentally-friendly methods of disinfection.
+Since the implementation of the Strategy, governments have moved away from using chlorine in favour of other methods of disinfection.

 Canada-wide Progress